University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 UT’s Approach

-Our approach to innovation at the intersection of energy and environment relies on a deep commitment to community and accessibility and the assurance that our approaches are just and sustainable.
+Our approach to innovation at the intersection of energy and environment relies on a deep commitment to community and the assurance that our approaches are sustainable.
 In this area, for example, we are working with communities across the state to create a space for Tennesseans to tell their stories, and together with UT’s energy and environmental humanities initiative, we are working together to secure a sustainable future for our natural resources.
 This approach has guided the Tennessee RiverLine initiative, strengthening connectivity throughout river communities across the state.

-Researchers with the Institute for a Secure and Sustainable Environment and the Center for Ultra-Wide-Area Resilient Electric Energy Transmission Networks examine socioeconomic, geographical, technical, and policy factors that influence energy burden and energy access.
-One team, for example, developed a method to embed energy equity into planning distributed generators.
+Multiple UT research centers enable community-engaged research.
+Researchers with the Institute for a Secure and Sustainable Environment and the Center for Ultra-Wide-Area Resilient Electric Energy Transmission Networks examine geographical, technical, and policy factors that influence energy burden and energy access.
 Other researchers are improving microgrids that facilitate increased renewables and grid resilience in rural areas.

 Testing materials samples using a 3MV tandem accelerator with multiple beamlines and stations in the Ion Beam Materials Laboratory (IBML) inside Senter Hall at the University of Tennessee.